Ajithkumar10/System-observability-moinitoring/README.md

 helm repo update
 ```
 7. Install the monitoring stack in Kubernetes using helm.
 You will need to include `-f "path\to\values.yaml" --namespace monitoring`.
-8. Then login to Grafana using the credentials`user: admin & password: prom-operator`.
+8. Then login to Grafana using the credentials`user: admin & password: prom-operator`. kubectl port-forward service/prometheus-grafana 3000:80
 9. Create dashboards for the CPU for the EC2 instance using `instance:node_cpu:rate:sum` query.
 10. Call the dashboard ***CPU %***.
 11. Make a dashboard for Available Memory in bytes.
 Use `node_memory_MemAvailable_bytes` in the prometheus query.